 These disadvantages are somewhat outweighed by fast restore times and excellent reliability.
 With multiple full backups, each backup is usable on its own even though it may not entirely reflect the current state of data.
 Since everything is stored in a single location, the restoration process is fast and hassle-free.

-When dealing with large data sets, it’s often unfeasible to always create full backups.
-It makes much more sense to create a single initial full backup and then back up only files that are either new or that have been changed since the last backup.
-The incremental backup strategy does precisely this.
-For example, a full backup copy is created on Monday.
-Tuesday’s backup then contains only new or changed data since Monday, and Wednesday’s backup contains only new or changed data since Tuesday.
+When dealing with large data sets, full backups may be less feasible to carry out.
+It makes much more sense to create a single initial full backup followed by a backup of new files or ones that have been changed since the last backup.
+This is what we call an incremental backup strategy.
+Say for example, that a full backup copy is created on Monday, Tuesday’s backup would only contain the new or changed data since Monday, and Wednesday’s backup would contain only new or changed data since Tuesday.

-The resulting backups are much smaller than full backups, and it takes just a short while to create them, depending on how many files there are to back up.
+The resulting backups are much smaller and therefore take just a short while to create depending on how many files there are to back up.
 On the flip side, the restoration process can be more time-consuming since it’s necessary to move from the initial full backup through several incremental backups all the way to the last backup.
 This also means that the entire backup chain is only as strong as the weakest link.
 Regular integrity checks are necessary, and multiple copies of each incremental backup are often stored at different locations.

 Some backup solutions can consolidate the data from the latest full backup and any subsequent incremental backups into one archive file, creating what is known as a synthetic incremental backup.
 This backup method combines the advantages of full backups with the advantages of incremental backups.
 Synthetic incremental backups don’t take long to create and can be recovered very quickly.